-In the White v Skagit legal decision in 2015 ballots, ballot images, and any similar records were exempted from public records requests based on a voter secrecy issue.
+In the 2015 White v Skagit legal decision ballots, ballot images, and any similar records were exempted from public records requests based on a perceived constitutional issue in regards to voter secrecy.
 In certain limited cases, public access to these records opens up the possibility of knowing how a limited number of individuals voted.
-For this reason the court determined that the public cannot have access to any of these types of records barring a court order.
+For this reason the court determined that the public cannot have access to any of these types of records barring a court order based on an arguably flawed interpretation of the constitutional provision regarding ballots.

 History Behind Voter Secrecy

-When viewed in its historical context it seems safe to say that the crafters of the voter secrecy provision in the Washington State Constitution in the late 1800s specifically intended it to limit manipulation of votes on the day of the election.
+When viewed in its historical context it seems safe to say that the crafters of the voter secrecy provision in the Washington State Constitution in the late 1800s specifically intended it to limit manipulation of votes during an election.
 ARTICLE 6 SECTION 6 states, “All elections shall be by ballot.
 The legislature shall provide for such method of voting as will secure to every elector absolute secrecy in preparing and depositing his ballot.”

 Why Voter Secrecy in Preparing and Depositing?